kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 // has multiple InferenceModels across multiple pools (with the same config) to
 // specify the configuration exactly once, and deploy to many pools
 // simultaneously.
 Enabling a simpler config and single source of truth
 // for a given user.
-InferenceModel names are unique for a given InferencePool,
+InferenceModel ModelNames are unique for a given InferencePool, type InferenceModel struct {
-// if the name is reused, an error will be  shown on the status of a
-// InferenceModel that attempted to reuse.
-The oldest InferenceModel, based on
-// creation timestamp, will be selected to remain valid.
-In the event of a race
-// condition, one will be selected at random. type InferenceModel struct {
         metav1.ObjectMeta
         metav1.TypeMeta